kxdang/kiendang.me/content/blog/061-opioids/index.md

 Morphine and other opioids act on the reward center of the brain (mesolimbic pathway).
 This area is what makes eating and other essential processes feel pleasurable <sup><a href="https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2851054" target="_blank">[10]</sup></a>.

-Ironically, while I was recovering on my bed with tramadol in my system, I started an HBO series called <a href="https://www.imdb.com/title/tt8772296/" target="_blank">Euphoria</a>, which was an excellent show btw, I highly recommend it.
+Ironically, while I was recovering on my bed with tramadol in my system, I started an HBO series called <a href="https://www.imdb.com/title/tt8772296/" target="_blank">Euphoria</a>, an excellent show btw, I highly recommend it.

 The euphoric effect occurs when opioids bind to mu and delta-receptors; it causes the ion channels in our brain to open and reduce the excitability of neurons.
 While this happens, another mechanism occurs during the binding of opioids.
-It prevents the release of GABA neurotransmitters causing the reduction of dopamine activity in the brain.
-Therefore with the inability to inhibit dopamine levels in the brain, we experience euphoria.<sup><a href="https://thebrain.mcgill.ca/flash/i/i_03/i_03_m/i_03_m_par/i_03_m_par_heroine.html" target="_blank">[11]</sup></a><sup><a href="https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2851054/" target="_blank">[12]</sup></a><sup><a href="https://www.drugabuse.gov/publications/teaching-packets/neurobiology-drug-addiction/section-iii-action-heroin-morphine/4-opiates-binding-to-opiate-rece" target="_blank">[13]</sup></a>.
+It prevents the release of GABA neurotransmitters which cause the reduction of dopamine activity in the brain.
+Therefore with the inability to control and reduce dopamine levels, we experience euphoria.<sup><a href="https://thebrain.mcgill.ca/flash/i/i_03/i_03_m/i_03_m_par/i_03_m_par_heroine.html" target="_blank">[11]</sup></a><sup><a href="https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2851054/" target="_blank">[12]</sup></a><sup><a href="https://www.drugabuse.gov/publications/teaching-packets/neurobiology-drug-addiction/section-iii-action-heroin-morphine/4-opiates-binding-to-opiate-rece" target="_blank">[13]</sup></a>.

 ##<center>**Final thoughts**
 Opioids are safe when used properly in the prescence of pain.
 However, when they are abused and used without pain, they can motivate the repeated use of the drug simply for pleasure and this is what causes addiction <sup><a href="https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3658028" target="_blank">[14]</sup></a>.

-At first, I was scared of taking all these prescribed opioids because of the news revolving addiction and the dangers of opioids but after going through it and using them properly, I'm quite relieved that we have medications to deal with pain.
+At first, I was hesitant about opioids because of the news revolving the dangers of addiction and overdose.
+However, after some research, when opioids are taken properly it's completely fine.
+I quickly realized I'd rather feel comfortable than to suffer in pain😅.

-For me, I was constantly bothered by the fact that it made me sleepy all the time which hindered my ability to be productive and do other things, but I guess thats just life sometimes.
+I was constantly bothered by the fact that opioids made me sleepy all the time which hindered my ability to be productive and do other things, but I guess thats just life sometimes.

 As long as you are properly using them as prescribed, they are a great addition to the medical arsenal in improving quality of life✌.